MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 ### Known Issues
 - We are phasing out Team Foundation Server 2015.
-If you're still using Team Foundation Server 2015, please stay on version 3.x of the extension.
+If you're still using Team Foundation Server 2015, please stay on version 3.x of the extension which can be downloaded [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/archive/MSPremier.BuildQualityChecks-3.0.1.vsix).
 For newer versions of Team Foundation Server or Visual Studio Team Services please use version 4.x and higher.
 - If you run your build agent behind a proxy server, the task will fail and you will see `connect ETIMEDOUT` somewhere in the task log, even if you configured the agent correctly as described [here](https://github.com/Microsoft/vsts-agent/blob/master/docs/start/proxyconfig.md).
   To fix this issue, create two environment variables called `HTTP_PROXY` and `HTTPS_PROXY` (either in system scope or the user scope of